The Sabbath Commandment

+Why did God create the Sabbath?
 Jesus said, “The Sabbath was made for man” (Mark 2:27).
 God made the Sabbath for man’s enjoyment within the right boundaries of His commandment.
 He ordained it should be a blessing, not a burden.
 And it is to man’s interest and not his injury to observe it.
 Sabbath-keeping does not consist basically in the trivial observance of some regulations and in abstention from certain quests.
 To observe it that way is to miss entirely the true spirit and purpose of Sabbath keeping and is to do righteousness by works.

-The Sabbath is a day for rest that complement a close relationship with God.
+The Sabbath is a day for rest that complements a close relationship with God.
 The Lord commanded, “Six days you shall labor and do all your work, but the seventh day is the Sabbath of the LORD your God.
 In it you shall do no work” (Exodus 20:8-10).
 This means a Christian observing the Sabbath refrains from working for pay on that day.
 Thus, the Sabbath is an opportunity to rest from our normal day-to-day pursuits.

 God wants us to enjoy our Sabbath time by refreshing our minds and bodies with His Word.
-The Sabbath is a time for a Christian to study the Scriptures, sing and spend extra time in prayer and meditation.
+The Sabbath is a time for a Christian to study the Scriptures, sing to the Lord and spend extra time in prayer and meditation.
 “Delight yourself in the Lord, and he will give you the desires of your heart” (Psalms 37:4).

 The Sabbath day presents man with an opportunity to overcome selfishness and develop the habit of doing things for others.
 For this is pleasing to God (1 John 3:22).
 Jesus said, “Therefore it is lawful to do good on the Sabbath” (Matthew 12:12).
-Acts of mercy involve sharing the Word of God with our family members, friends, and the seekers.
+Acts of mercy involve sharing the Word of God with our family members, friends, and truth seekers.
 It also includes visiting the sick, helping the needy, and assisting those that are in need.

-God’s promise of blessing
+God’s Promise of Blessing